OffchainLabs/arbitrum-classic/docs/Installation.md

 # Native setup instructions

 For most users we recommend that you run Arbitrum through our easy docker setup.
-However if you want to install Arbitrum natively, additionally follow this instructions:
+However if you want to install Arbitrum natively, additionally follow these instructions:

 #### MacOS